junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Lousy music blasts out of the laptop's player.
 Strong beat, roaring lyrics, the mixed guitar and bass and electricals sound like whoever is doing that would regret their life if they do not break a string or two at the end of each song, or make everyone deafened.

-Dean covers his ear with one free hand, grimacing as the metal bombing on his sanity.
+Dean covers his ear with one free hand, grimacing as the metal bomb on his sanity.
 "What the devil's music is that?
 Put that crap away, will ya?
-Since when do you listen to those stuff?"
+Since when do you listen to *that* stuff?"

 Sam pauses it mercifully.
 "That's exactly what I'm thinking -- Devil's music."

 "Wait, you mean, literally?
-Not figure of speech?"
+Not a figure of speech?"
 Dean lowers the hand covering his ear, walking over to the desk, asking Cas to "Scoop over" so he can sit right in between the two of them and still steal a glance at the laptop.

-Sam shows him a page that print out the lyrics of those hideous songs.
+Sam shows him a page that prints out the lyrics of those hideous songs.
 "So, get this -- there's gonna be a rock music festival in Los Angeles, presumably the largest one ever held since Live Aid."

 "So?
 It's LA, people do crazy things all the time."
 Dean squints at the screen, sipping at his coffee.